Hydroelectric dams (2013-2016)

 Holman, L. 2014.
 Demystifying dam removal.
 Unpublished report, Dalhousie University, Halifax, NS.
 Literature review of dam removal implications, including a primer on dam classifications, and a list of web videos showing dam removals in planning, progress and remediation.

 Yan Chen (MES 2016), co-funded by SSHRC and the Nova Scotia Research and Innovation Graduate Scholarship, worked on social media monitoring and analysis of Instagram images around hydroelectric sites at Mactaquac and Site C. Her MES thesis is available online.

 Simon Greenland-Smith (MES 2013), did statistical analysis of the 2014 New Brunswick survey oversample, which includes Mactaquac-specific questions, as a short contract.

 Kristina Keilty (MES 2015) worked as a research assistant on the Mactaquac houseboat tours, including transcription and preliminary analysis of those data, and undertook additional land-based interviews for her MES.
 She went from SRES to working as a energy conservation advocate at the Summerhill Group in Ontario.

 Larissa Holman (MREM 2014) did the storymap and hydrology literature research as a summer internship and fall project.
+The storymap was awarded ESRI Canada’s App of the Month for October 2017.
 Her first job after leaving SRES was working for the Ecology Action Centre on the daylighting of a section of the Sawmill River, Dartmouth, NS.

-Izzy Morin, Dalhousie BA 2014, worked as a research assistant for eight months after her undergraduate graduation, doing literature review about citizen juries and additional qualitative analysis of the houseboat tour data.
+Izzy Morin, Dalhousie BA 2014, worked as a research assistant for eight months after her undergraduate degree, doing literature review about citizen juries and additional qualitative analysis of the houseboat tour data.